puppetlabs/bolt/documentation/bolt_installing_modules.md

 > **Before you begin**
 >
 > - In your Bolt project directory, create a file named `Puppetfile`.
-> - Add any task or plan modules stored locally in `modules/` to the list.
+> - Add any modules stored locally in `modules/` to the list.
 For
 >   example,
 >   ```puppet
 >     mod 'my_awesome_module', local: true